Paywall: "Soft" paywalls

-In this fictional example, the user can read seven more articles for free before they need to subscribe.
+In this fictional example, a banner across the bottom of the page tells the user that they can read seven more articles for free before they need to subscribe.

 The "soft" paywall is best embodied by the metered model.
-The metered paywall allows users to view a specific number of articles before requiring paid subscription.
+The metered paywall allows users to view a specific number of articles before requiring a paid subscription.
 In contrast to sites allowing access to select content outside the paywall, the metered paywall allows access to any article as long as the user has not surpassed the set limit.
 The Financial Times allows users to access 10 articles before becoming paid subscribers.
-The New York Times controversially implemented a metered paywall in March 2011 which let users view 20 free articles a month before paid subscription and in April 2012 they reduced the number of free articles per month to 10.
+The New York Times controversially implemented a metered paywall in March 2011 which let users view 20 free articles a month before requiring a paid subscription.
+In April 2012, it reduced the number of free articles per month to 10.
 Their metered paywall has been defined as not only soft, but "porous", because it also allows access to any link posted on a social media site, and up to 25 free articles a day if accessed through a search engine.

 The model is designed to allow the paper to "retain traffic from light users", which in turn allows the paper to keep their number of visitors high, while receiving circulation revenue from the site's heavy users.
 Using this model The New York Times garnered 224,000 subscribers in the first three months.
 While many proclaimed their paywall a success after it reported a profit in the third quarter of 2011, Anne Nelson of MediaShift called the profit increase "ephemeral" and "largely based on a combination of cutbacks and the sale of assets."

 Google Search previously enforced a policy known as "First Click Free", whereby paywalled news websites were required to have a metered paywall for a minimum number of articles per-day (three, initially five) that could be accessed via results on Google Search or Google News.
 The site could still paywall other articles that were accessible via the page.
 This encouraged publications to allow their articles to be indexed by Google's web crawler, thus enhancing their prominence on Google Search and Google News.
 Sites that opted out of First Click Free were demoted in Google's rankings.
 Google discontinued the policy in 2017, stating that it provides additional tools for helping publications integrate subscriptions into its platforms.